domeengine/dome/README.md

 - mkdirp
 - whereami

-Apart from SDL2, all other dependancies are baked in or linked statically.
+Apart from SDL2, all other dependancies are baked in.
 DOME aspires to be both minimalist and cross platform, so it depends on as few external components as possible.

 ## Acknowledgements